David McCullough: Narrations

 McCullough narrated many television shows and documentaries throughout his career.
 In addition to narrating the 2003 film Seabiscuit, McCullough hosted PBS's American Experience from 1988 to 1999.
-McCullough narrated numerous documentaries directed by Ken Burns, including the Emmy Award-winning The Civil War, the Academy Award-nominated Brooklyn Bridge, The Statue of Liberty, and The Congress.
+McCullough narrated numerous documentaries directed by Ken Burns, including the Emmy Award–winning The Civil War, the Academy Award–nominated Brooklyn Bridge, The Statue of Liberty, and The Congress.
 He served as a guest narrator for The Most Wonderful Time of the Year, a Mormon Tabernacle Choir Christmas concert special that aired on PBS in 2010.

-McCullough narrated, in whole or in part, numerous of his own audiobooks, including Truman, 1776, The Greater Journey, and The Wright Brothers.
+McCullough narrated, in whole or in part, several of his own audiobooks, including Truman, 1776, The Greater Journey, and The Wright Brothers.